A stop in Berkeley

 It is very neat.
 I like it, especially practical for Livermore.
 My only suggestion would be to triple the amount of plants.
 Of course it would no longer be tight and tidy, lol.

 That's about it, back to packing closets.
-We are getting on & off rain, it's quite warm about 60°.
+We are getting on & off rain, it is warm about 60°.
 I hope you're having a joyful weekend.

 Comments